tassoman/mk-feed-bot/README.md

 # RSS Newsfeed reader bot for Misskey 😻

-This Python bot fetches RSS feeds every 5 minutes.
-Then "cherry pics" a news at time, each minute.
-Choosing from the freshest to the older posted.
+This Python bot posts RSS news from your chosen feeds.
+You can choose the frequency of posting (in minutes) and the amount of Notes to post each time.

+Before posting it starts a **sentiment analysis** then flags with CW (Content Warning) and :NSFW: if sentiment is negative. (war, deaths, bad news)

-News and Notes flows are asyncronous, so that it can pick up always the fresher news an Note them as soon as possible.
+News and Notes flows are asyncronous, so that it can pick up always the fresher news and Note as soon as possible.

 Notes will not bloat your Misskey profile, because get deleted if older than a month.